 Please note we do not authorise any holidays in term time.
 Such holidays will result in a fixed penalty notice (FPN) issued by the Local Authority.
-It is advisable that you raise any issues regarding this with Miss Roper or Mrs Smith.
+It is advisable that you raise any issues regarding this with Miss Roper.

 PASTORAL CARE